September, the first month of the autumn, in

 UV index

-February through October, with an average maximum UV index of 12.
-A UV Index estimate of 11, and higher, represents an extreme health hazard from the exposure to the Sun's UV radiation for ordinary individuals.
+February through October, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index estimate of 11, and higher, represents an extreme health hazard from exposure to the Sun's UV rays for average individuals.

-Note: The daily maximum UV index of 12 interpret into the following advice:
+Note: A maximum daily UV index of 12 during September morphs into the following directions:

-Take all necessary precautions, as unprotected skin can burn in minutes.
+Take every vital safeguard, as unprotected skin and eyes may suffer burns rapidly.
 Seek shade and minimize exposure to direct Sun in a period between 10 a.m. and 4 p.m. when UV radiation is most intense; keep in mind that shade structures like parasols or canopies do not provide perfect sun protection.
-Sun-protective clothing, a long-sleeved shirt and pants, a wide-brimmed hat, and UVA and UVB-blocking sunglasses are particularly helpful in blocking UV radiation's harmful effects.
-A broad-spectrum sunscreen of SPF 30+ should be liberally applied and re-applied every two hours, and immediately after an outdoor workout or a swim.
-Caution!
-The reflection of sand and water significantly increases the intensity of the Sun's UV radiation.
+Always opt for UVA and UVB-resistant sunglasses on radiant days.
+Despite the overcast weather, sunscreen with SPF of at least 30 should be applied liberally and reapplied often, particularly after swimming or an outdoor workout.
+Attention!
+The combination of sand and water reflections enhances UV ray intensity.